boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploying-bold-bi-on-aks-with-azure-alb-gateway.md

 # Prerequisites
  Before starting the deployment, ensure the following are in place:
 ## 1. AKS Cluster Setup:
 * Create a new AKS cluster or update an existing one to support Azure ALB Controller.
-Refer to the official Microsoft documentation for detailed instructions:
+Refer to the official Microsoft documentation for detailed instructions

 * Documentation: [Deploy Application Gateway for Containers ALB Controller add-on](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/quickstart-deploy-application-gateway-for-containers-alb-controller-addon)

 * This step enables the ALB ingress controller, which is essential for routing traffic to your Bold BI application.

 ## 2. Azure Storage Account:
 * Set up an Azure Files storage account for persistent storage in AKS.
-This is required for Bold BI's data persistence.Follow the guidelines in the Bold BI Kubernetes repository.
+This is required for Bold BI's data persistence.
+Follow the guidelines in the Bold BI Kubernetes repository.
 [Documentation Link](https://github.com/boldbi/boldbi-kubernetes/blob/main/helm/docs/pre-requisites.md#aks-file-storage)

 * Note the storage account details (e.g., account name, file share name, and access key), as they will be used later for persistent volumes.